*for students eligible for funding under the Construction Skills Queensland (CSQ) program initiative

 - Conduct before and after operational checks, isolate any equipment that has been damaged and reports accordingly.

 - Inspect and maintain all lifting equipment according to manufacturer’s instructions.

-- Basic knowledge of various cranes including tower, portal boom, slewing mobile and derrick cranes to name a few.
+- Basic knowledge of various cranes including the tower, portal boom, slewing mobile and derrick cranes to name a few.

 - Understand mathematical calculations for measuring loads

-We operate our dogging courses are run on a regularly basis.
+We operate our dogging courses are run on a regular basis.
 If you would like to secure your spot on the next course, please contact our bookings team on email@example.com or alternatively call 07 5658 0040

 This is a 5-day course involving high quality face to face training at our training facility in Pinkenba, QLD.